KahWee - Web Development, AI Tools & Tech Trends

 Source: Chrome

-Flash is primarily used for advertisements and games, hardly for analytics purposes as far as I know.
+Flash is used for advertisements and games, not analytics as far as I know.

 Mobile Killed Flash First

-Before Chrome made this move, Apple already killed Flash on iOS back in 2010.
+Apple killed Flash on iOS in 2010.
 Steve Jobs published "Thoughts on Flash"—a public letter explaining why Flash would never come to iPhone or iPad.
 His arguments: battery life, security, touch interfaces that don't work with hover states, and Adobe's closed ecosystem.

 That was the real death blow.
 By 2016, mobile traffic had overtaken desktop.
-If your platform doesn't work on iOS, you're effectively locked out of half the mobile web.
-Chrome disabling Flash in 2016 was just finishing what Steve Jobs started six years earlier.
+If your platform doesn't work on iOS, you're locked out of half the mobile web.
+Chrome disabling Flash just finished what Jobs started six years earlier.

-Flash exists in a time where it is the only consistent way to play videos across platforms and browsers.
-The downside to this is that this hinders browser innovation to make videos run smoother.
+Flash was the only consistent way to play videos across platforms and browsers.
+This hindered browser innovation on video performance.

-The real issue wasn't Adobe's effort level—Adobe did work on hardware acceleration for video in Flash.
+The issue wasn't Adobe's effort—Adobe worked on hardware acceleration for Flash video.
 The problem was architectural: Flash Player was a plugin black box that browsers couldn't optimize or control.

 When browsers control video through native APIs, they can:

-Manage power states: Pause or throttle video playback when tabs are backgrounded, adjust bitrate based on battery level, and coordinate with OS power management.
+Manage power states: Pause or throttle playback when tabs are backgrounded.
+Adjust bitrate based on battery level.
 Flash kept decoding in the background regardless of tab state.

-Adapt to network conditions: Switch video quality dynamically based on cellular vs WiFi, signal strength, and data caps.
-Flash had its own network stack that couldn't see these mobile-specific conditions.
+Adapt to network conditions: Switch video quality based on cellular vs WiFi, signal strength, and data caps.
+Flash had its own network stack that couldn't see mobile-specific conditions.

-Handle thermal throttling: Mobile devices throttle CPU when they overheat.
-Browsers can reduce video quality or frame rate to prevent thermal issues.
-Flash Player had no visibility into thermal state.
+Handle thermal throttling: Mobile devices throttle CPU when overheating.
+Browsers can reduce video quality to prevent thermal issues.
+Flash had no visibility into thermal state.

-By 2016, HTML5 video had finally caught up to Flash's capabilities.
-The <video> tag gave browsers native video playback.
-Media Source Extensions (MSE) enabled adaptive streaming—the same quality switching that Flash video players did.
+By 2016, HTML5 video had caught up.
+The <video> tag gave browsers native playback.
+Media Source Extensions (MSE) enabled adaptive streaming.
 Encrypted Media Extensions (EME) solved the DRM problem that kept Netflix on Flash for years.

-One of the reasons Flash stuck for so long is Mozilla's insistence on not introducing DRM tools.
+Flash stuck around so long partly because Mozilla refused to implement DRM.
 Netflix needed DRM and wouldn't move to HTML5 without it.
-When Mozilla finally reversed the anti-DRM stance and implemented EME, the last major reason to keep Flash around disappeared.
+When Mozilla reversed its anti-DRM stance and implemented EME, the last major reason to keep Flash disappeared.

-With native browser APIs handling video, browsers could introduce features Flash never could: tab-based muting, picture-in-picture, background throttling, and integration with OS media controls.
-Flash Player couldn't do any of this because it was isolated in the plugin sandbox.
+With native browser APIs handling video, browsers could introduce features Flash never could: tab-based muting, picture-in-picture, background throttling, and OS media controls integration.
+Flash couldn't do any of this inside the plugin sandbox.

 Security vulnerabilities

-Flash had constant zero-day exploits that required emergency patches.
+Flash had constant zero-day exploits requiring emergency patches.
 I saw this firsthand—our ad ops teams dealt with clients panicking over Flash vulnerabilities that could compromise user systems through banner ads.
-For enterprise IT and security teams, Flash Player was a perpetual attack surface.

-The problem is that Flash is a complex runtime with its own networking, rendering, and scripting engine.
-When a vulnerability showed up, it could bypass browser security sandboxes entirely.
-Browser vendors were stuck defending against attacks they couldn't control—every Flash vulnerability reflected poorly on the browser even though Adobe was responsible for patching.
+Flash runs a complex runtime with its own networking, rendering, and scripting engine.
+Vulnerabilities could bypass browser security sandboxes entirely.
+Browser vendors defended against attacks they couldn't control—every Flash vulnerability reflected poorly on the browser even though Adobe was responsible for patching.

 Privacy issues

-Flash implements its own set of cookies (Local Shared Objects) that browsers can't clear on user command.
-I've seen ad tracking companies take advantage of this—users would clear their browser cookies thinking they'd reset tracking, but Flash cookies persisted.
+Flash implements its own cookies (Local Shared Objects) that browsers can't clear on user command.
+I saw ad tracking companies take advantage of this—users cleared browser cookies thinking they'd reset tracking, but Flash cookies persisted.

 Browsers can't manage what they don't control.
-By 2016, browsers had added ways to clear Flash cookies, but the fundamental issue remained: plugin architecture meant giving up control over user privacy to Adobe.
+By 2016, browsers had added ways to clear Flash cookies, but the fundamental issue remained: plugin architecture meant giving up privacy control to Adobe.

 Who loses as Flash disappears?

-Advertisers are key users of Flash.
-Blocking Flash does remove a lot of advertisements for the end users.
-Browsers get happy users, web content publishers lost their ability to monetize.
+Advertisers are key Flash users, and blocking Flash effectively removes ads for end users.
+Browsers get happy users, while publishers lost monetization.

-The reason why advertisers couldn't switch easily is that designers couldn't figure out how to design advertisements in JavaScript productively.
-For example, a designer who is using Animate CC is still crippled by the lack of support for JavaScript export and scripting abilities within Animate CC.
+Designers couldn't figure out how to build advertisements in JavaScript productively.
+A designer using Animate CC was crippled by the lack of JavaScript export and scripting within Animate CC.

-Adobe tried to adapt with Animate CC (formerly Flash Professional), but the transition to HTML5 was rocky.
+Adobe tried to adapt with Animate CC (formerly Flash Professional), but the HTML5 transition was rocky.
 If you were working with Animate CC during this transition, I wrote about building custom HTML5 components for Animate CC that might help.